 To the untrained nose, candle shopping in Paris might seem like a no-brainer.
 But with so many diverse and intoxicating scents to sniff, from honeyed tobacco to Mexican orange blossom, it’s difficult to know where to begin.
-Here’s a handful of our top recommendations, so you can come up smelling of roses (or maybe lavender – whatever your preference).
-Let us provide some aromatic inspiration for your Thanksgiving and Christmas gifts or decorations with our Black Friday sale fast approaching.
+Here’s a handful of our top recommendations for where to shop for candles in Paris, so you can come up smelling of roses (or maybe lavender – whatever your preference).

 Photo: Elizabeth Gourd